Research Prize 2023

 • internationally by actively working on internationally relevant topics and issues and participating in international research networks.

-The continuity of research and thus the anchoring in the scientific community is ensured at the UAS of the BFI Vienna through the research fields, in the departments, the degree programmes and the competence teams.
+The continuity of research and thus the anchoring in the scientific community is ensured at the UAS BFI Vienna through the research fields, in the departments, the degree programmes and the competence teams.

 As a university of applied sciences specialising in economics, research and development at our university of applied sciences is primarily focused on the following five defined fields of research: